mattscilipoti/tusc.rb/README.md

 - Perform a CreationRequest
 - Create an Uploader, passing the:
   - IO object (file)
-  - Upload URL (provided by the Creation Request)
+  - Upload URL (provided by the CreationReponse)
 - Start the upload

 > We recommend reviewing the specs in `spec/against_tus_server_spec.rb`.
 There are examples of uploading files (e.g. text, video).

+> Each request type has a corresponding response type, which surfaces important information.

+> You can pass extra information via :extra_headers and/or :body params.
+This is helpful for special headers (e.g. Upload-Defer-Length) and tus servers that that need extra information.

 ### Example